-Temporomandibular joint disorders are problems affecting the jaw joint - usually pain or reduced movement of the joint.
-There are various causes but generally it is not a serious condition and often improves with simple treatments.
+Temporomandibular disorders are problems affecting the jaw joint and the muscles and other tissues around the jaw joint.
+These disorders usually cause pain or reduced movement of the jaw, and sometimes sounds such as clicking or grating of the jaw joint.
+There are various causes but generally temporomandibular disorders are not serious and often improve with simple treatments.

-TMJ disorders are problems which affect the jaw joint.
+Temporomandibular disorders (TMDs) are problems which affect the jaw joint.

 The jaw joint is located just in front of the ear, and it joins the jaw bone (mandible) to the skull near to the temple.
 The jaw joint is also called the 'temporomandibular joint'.
-Problems affecting this joint are usually known as TMJ disorders.
-However, there are various other medical terms for this condition - for example, TMJ dysfunction, TMJ pain and myofascial pain disorder.
+Problems affecting this joint itself are usually known as TMJ disorders.
+However, there are various other causes of jaw pain and so the various conditions affecting the joint are now called 'temporomandibular disorders (TMDs)'.

 Understanding the jaw joint